purwowd/purwowd/README.md

 Everything GitHub - there's a lot to take in!

-- I live in 🇮🇩 (bandung) ...
+- I live in 🇮🇩 ...

-capital of Indonesia’s West Java province, is a large city set amid volcanoes and tea plantations.
+the greater Bandung area of Indonesia. capital of Indonesia’s West Java province, is a large city set amid volcanoes and tea plantations.
 It's known for colonial, art deco architecture, and relatively cool tropical weather.

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=purwowd.purwowd)